zcy1024/sui-move-bootcamp/F1/README.md

 The application will allow creating and viewing two types of NFTs: Heros and Weapons.

 Requirements:

-- As a user, I can connect my Slush wallet to the application
+As a user, I can:

+- Connect my Slush wallet to the application
-- As a user I can create a Hero and equip them with a Weapon
+- Create a Hero and equip them with a Weapon
+- See a list with Heroes I own
-- As a User, I can see the latest minted Heroes
+- See the latest minted Heroes (not only the ones I own)
-- Each created hero is added in a central, shared Hero Registry (Shared Object)

 ## Implementation Tasks

 ### 1. Smart Contracts and Move Tests

-- The contracts already contain the basic scaffold in the [move](./move/hero/) directory.
-The structs are already built for you, but the Move functions lack implementation.
+- The contracts already contain the basic scaffold in the [move](./move/) directory.
+The structs are already built for you in the [hero.move](./move/hero/sources/hero.move) file, but the Move functions lack implementation.
 - The Move tests are already implemented in the [hero_tests.move](./move/hero/tests/hero_tests.move) file.
 - For this part of the exercise, we have to add the implementation of the functions of the [hero.move](./move/hero/sources/hero.move) module, so that the tests pass.
+- After completing that part, you can
 Please read the corresponding [README.md](./move/README.MD) for the detailed instructions.

 ### 2. Typescript Integration Scripts / Tests